Best .410 Shotgun for Trap and Skeet Shooting

 The number of barrels is not that important, and neither is a super smooth action, either.
 It is more about fit, feel, and balance.
-Of course, a light recoil, a consistent shot pattern, and a good rhythm that will increase your odds of success.
-And, likewise, a good skeet gun will operate as an extension of your arm.
-It will enhance your natural abilities, hone your aim, extend your swing, and discharge naturally so you are not stumbling all overspent shells.
+Of course, a light recoil, a consistent shot pattern, and a good rhythm will certainly increase your odds of success.
+And, likewise, a good skeet gun will operate like an extremity: effortlessly.
+It will enhance your natural abilities, hone your aim, extend your swing, and discharge naturally so you are not stumbling all over spent shells.

-In that vent, a good .410 shotgun is lightweight, easy to wield and load.
+In that vent, a good .410 shotgun is lightweight, easy to wield, and not complicated to load.
 From the 16-yard position, it is even a perfectly good option for those close-range birds on a trap field.
-And though veteran shooters may tell you that you need a respectable 12-gauge to play trap or skeet, just focus on your game with this versatile little gun, and you and they may be surprised at what it can do.
+And, though veteran shooters may tell you that you need a respectable 12-gauge to play trap or skeet, just focus on your game with this versatile little gun, and you and they may be surprised at what it can do.

 The Make-Up of a .410 Shotgun

-Many 12-gauge shotguns weigh anywhere from 7 to 8.5 pounds, with most of the weight in the barrel to assist with swing and aim.
-But the biggest adjustment for new shooters is stopping the swing completely before they shoot.
+Many 12-gauge shotguns weigh anywhere from 7-8.5 pounds, with most of the weight in the barrel to assist with swing and aim, however, the biggest adjustment for new shooters is stopping the swing completely before they shoot.

-With many .410 shotguns tipping the scales at around 6 1/4 pounds, the swing is much easier to control and barrel lengths can reach up to 28 inches.
-With screw-in chokes, a comfortable recoil, and raised ribs to help the shooter easily sight in rapidly escalating birds, the .410 comes with a lot of useful features.
-The trigger also offers around 3 1/2 pounds of pull-force, for a comfortable, natural squeeze out on the range.
+With many .410 shotguns tipping the scales at around 6¼ pounds, the swing is much easier to control and barrel lengths can reach up to 28 inches.
+With screw-in chokes, a comfortable recoil, and raised ribs to help the shooter to easily sight rapidly escalating birds in the sky, the .410 comes with a lot of useful features, too.
+And the trigger, too, offers around 3½ pounds of pull force, for a comfortable, natural squeeze out on the range.

-Further, the .410 model trap guns tend to have higher barrel and ribs, and they feature what is called a Monte Carlo stock.
-That’s where the comb drops to near the heel to allow for a better fit of the butt to the shooter’s shoulder while maintaining a gun presence at the cheekbone.
+Further, the .410 model trap guns tend to have higher barrel and ribs and they feature what is called a Monte Carlo stock, which is when the comb drops to near the heel to allow for a better fit of the butt to the shooter’s shoulder while maintaining a gun presence at the cheekbone.

-With a softer resulting kick, the second-smallest gauge-size shotgun may often be thought of as your sister’s shotgun because it lacks the brute force of a 10 or 12 gauge.
-But that attitude may be changing, as Gun Digest reports that, while using a Savage M24 combination gun (featuring a .22 rifle barrel over a .410 shotgun barrel) it was possible to hit rabbit-size targets at 80 yards and claim clean kills on bobcats and coyotes using the .410 barrel.
-A trap field is only 50 yards, by comparison.
+With a softer resulting kick, the second-smallest gauge-size shotgun may often be thought of as your sister’s shotgun because it lacks the brute force of a 10 or 12 gauge gun.
+But that attitude may be changing, as Gun Digest reports that, while using a Savage M-24 combination gun (featuring a .22 rifle barrel over a .410 shotgun barrel) it was possible to hit rabbit-size targets at 80 yards and claim clean kills on bobcats and coyotes using the .410 barrel (a trap field is only 50 yard, by comparison).

-The Savage 24 is no longer in production, and, despite its claims, it never came with a barrel longer than 24 inches, so it is doubtful it would have made a competition-worthy skeet and trap shooting gun.
+The Savage 24, though, is no longer in production, and, despite its claims, it never came with a barrel longer than 24-inches, so it is doubtful it would have made a competition-worthy skeet and trap shooting gun.
 However, there was one .410 shotgun that broke all of the small shotgun rules, and you may even recognize the name.

 2018 Best .410 Shotguns for Skeet Shooting

-The German-made Blaser over/under doesn’t have the history of a Winchester or Remington, but, as with many things German, it is machined to strict specifications.
-All parts – actions, forends, stocks, and barrels — are interchangeable.
+The German-made Blaser over/under doesn’t have the history of a Winchester or Remington, but, as with many things German, it is machined to strict specifications, all parts – actions, forends, stocks, and barrels are interchangeable.
 Made in various sizes, from 12 to 28, as well as .410, the gun’s barrel can interchange for live bird hunting or for shooting clay pigeons.
 With a rifle style trigger and lightning-fast lock speed, the gun also auto-balances for barrel length.
-Available between $3,000 and $3,300, this .410 shotgun packs a punch.
+Available for a little over $3000, this .410 shotgun packs a punch.

 A Little More Info on Trap Guns

-For those of you who are upright and facing the right way, you will be interested to know that the traditional trap gun may be referred to as a break-action gun since, in trap shooting, you shoot one target at a time.
+For those of you who are upright and facing the right way, you will be interested to know that the traditional trap gun may be referred to as a break-action gun since, in trap shooting, one target is shot at a time.